sikehish/LangJam/README.md

 ### Learning Hierarchy

 Our structured approach to learning ensures that you can progress from broad categories to specific quizzes seamlessly.
-Start by exploring broad language categories, dive deeper into specific subjects within each category, explore detailed topics, and finally, test your knowledge with quizzes.
+Start by exploring **broad language categories**, dive deeper into **specific subjects within each category**, explore **detailed topics**, and finally, **test your knowledge with quizzes**.

+**The hierarchy is as follows: Categories -> Subjects -> Topics -> Quizzes**

 ### AI-Generated Quiz Creation